tangentsoft/pidp8i/doc/cc8-manual.md

     probably do something silly like reference [core memory location 0 in field 1](#memory), then return without having done anything useful, causing the subsequent I/O calls on that file to fail.

+*   There appears to be a bug in the current implementation that requires you to open the input file before opening an output file when you need both.
+It may not be possible to fix this within the current limitations on the library, but if you come up with something, [we accept patches][hakp].

+[hakp]: /doc/trunk/HACKERS.md#patches

 ### <a id="fprintf"></a>`fprintf(fmt, args...)`